robertkrautz/NanoDam_analysis/README.md

 #### [3.3.] 'damMer_peaks.py' output

 Similar to 'damMer_tracks.py', two subdirectories will be generated, named according to the indicated prefix ('--out') preceded by '\*\_DamOnly\_peaks' or '\*\_peaks'.
 They include copies of the '\*.broadPeak'-files from all chosen subdirectories ('--repos') and their '\*.mergePeak'- and  '\*.reproPeak'-derivatives.
-For each of the 41 predefined FDR-thresholds (i.e., 0 - 2000; -log10-normalized), all merged peaks are enlisted in the corresponding '\*FDR\*.mergePeak'-files (e.g., '75.mergePeak'; bed-format) and the reproducible peaks, present in ≥50% of all pairwise comparisons, are enlisted in the '\*FDR\*.reproPeak' (e.g., '75.reproPeak'; bedgraph-format). '\*.mergePeak'-files allow discrimination of non-/reproducible peaks by color (i.e., red/blue) when loaded into a GenomeBrowser.
+For each of the 41 predefined FDR-thresholds (i.e., 0 - 2000; -log10-normalized), all merged peaks are enlisted in the corresponding '\*FDR\*.mergePeak'-files (e.g., '75.mergePeak'; bed-format) and the reproducible peaks, present in ≥50% of all pairwise comparisons, are enlisted in the '\*FDR\*.reproPeak' (e.g., '75.reproPeak'; bedgraph-format). '\*.mergePeak'-files allow discrimination of non-/reproducible peaks by color (i.e., red/blue) when loaded into a Genome Browser.

 ## R markdowns